A Unified Theory of Sinusoidal Activation Families for Implicit Neural Representations: Additional Experimental Results

 Tables~\ref{tab:kodak_comparison} and~\ref{tab:celebA_comparison} summarize the quantitative comparisons using PSNR, SSIM, and LPIPS metrics that respectively assess pixel-wise quality, structural similarity, and perceptual quality.
-On the Kodak dataset \cite{kodak_dataset,KodakSuiteOriginal}, which consists of 24 high-quality $256 \times 256 \times 3$ images, STAF achieves the highest PSNR and SSIM scores, indicating excellent fidelity and structural similarity in the reconstructed images.
-Similarly, on the CelebA dataset \cite{liu2015faceattributes}, containing 19,867 $128 \times 128\times 3$ images, STAF outperforms other methods, showcasing its ability to generalize across diverse and large-scale datasets.
+On the Kodak dataset \citep{kodak_dataset,KodakSuiteOriginal}, which consists of 24 high-quality $256 \times 256 \times 3$ images, STAF achieves the highest PSNR and SSIM scores, indicating excellent fidelity and structural similarity in the reconstructed images.
+Similarly, on the CelebA dataset \citep{liu2015faceattributes}, containing 19,867 $128 \times 128\times 3$ images, STAF outperforms other methods, showcasing its ability to generalize across diverse and large-scale datasets.
 Surprisingly, our results are sensitive to the LPIPS metric, ranking fourth-best on both datasets.
 This discrepancy stems from the well-known distortion–perception trade-off.
 STAF minimizes pixel-wise losses (e.g., MSE), which favor smooth reconstructions and lead to high PSNR/SSIM by approximating the conditional mean.
 However, LPIPS measures perceptual similarity using deep features that are sensitive to high-frequency details and textures, features often averaged out in pixel-accurate reconstructions, resulting in lower perceptual scores.
+We also report PSNR values on five randomly selected samples from the DIV2K~\citep{div2k} $512 \times 512$ dataset in~\Cref{tab:div2k_results}, comparing STAF with alternative activation functions.
+Across all samples, STAF consistently achieves relatively higher reconstruction quality.